-Positive ESG Screening:
+- Positive ESG Screening

 - The fund integrates binding ESG criteria in its investment management process.
-The main non-financial objective of ELEVA Euroland Selection is to invest in companies with good ESG practices (i.e. best in universe) or companies that are on an improving path regarding ESG practices (i.e. best efforts) while excluding companies that would not have a minimum absolute ESG score (40/100). - The ESG score will be available for at least 90% (in weight) of the invested pocket (i.e. excluding cash).
+The main non-financial objective of ELEVA SRI European Selection is to invest in companies with good ESG practices (i.e. best in universe) or companies that are on an improving path regarding ESG practices (i.e. best efforts) while excluding companies that would not have a minimum absolute ESG score (40/100). - The ESG score will be available for at least 90% (in weight) of the invested pocket (i.e. excluding cash).
 The 10% tolerance (companies/assets with no ESG score done internally) will be mainly but not exclusively used for, among others, IPOs.
 In practice, each firm considered for investment in the fund is analysed based on ESG criteria. - The methodology used for ESG selectivity is the following: the weighted average ESG score of the fund has to be significantly higher (i.e. better) than the average ESG score of its initial investment universe.
-This implies that the weighted average ESG score of the fund may in no case be lower than the average ESG score of the initial investment universe after elimination of the 20% worst companies. - The fund must also show a better performance than its initial investment universe on two Principal Adverse sustainability Indicators (PAI): - carbon footprint (in tons of CO2 equivalent/million euros invested, covering Scope 1+2); and - exposure to companies without processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises (sum of the weights).
+This implies that the weighted average ESG score of the fund may in no case be lower than the average ESG score of the initial investment universe after elimination of the 30% worst companies in market capitalisation weight. - The fund must also show a better performance than its initial investment universe (in market capitalisation weight) on the following two Principal Adverse sustainability Indicators (PAI): - carbon footprint (in tons of CO2 equivalent/million euros invested, covering Scope 1+2+3); and - exposure to companies without processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises (sum of the weights).

-Sustainable investments:
+Sustainable investments

-As of 2024, the ELEVA Euroland Selection fund committed to reaching a minimum 20% of Sustainable Investments as defined internally, in line with the SFDR Article 2.17.
+As of 2024, the ELEVA SRI European Selection fund committed to reaching a minimum 20% of Sustainable Investments as defined internally, in line with the SFDR Article 2.17.
 The fund also committed to reaching a minimum 5% of environmentally (not necessarily aligned with the EU Taxonomy) and 5% socially Sustainable Investments - the sum of the two always being greater than or equal to 20%.

 Transparency is at the heart of our responsible investor approach.
-For further information on ELEVA Euroland Selection, please refer to our ESG Policy and the Prospectus, both available on our website.
+For further information on ELEVA SRI European Selection, please refer to our ESG Policy and the Prospectus, both available on our website.